-This course teaches students the manual clinical skills necessary for their roles as clinical assistants.
-Students begin with the non-invasive techniques of moxibustion (direct and indirect with ginger, salt, pepper, etc.), cupping, gua-sha, the use of plasters and the indications and contraindications for these techniques.
-Students begin their needling skills by learning and applying Clean Needle Technique (CNT).
-Cautions and contraindications to needling are presented.
-Students practice simple needle insertion and stimulation.
-As clinical assistants, students are often responsible for preparing a patient for treatment, therefore, patient draping and positioning are practiced.
+This course is designed to teach students the manual clinical skills necessary for their role as clinical assistants.
+Students begin with the non-invasive techniques of cupping (flashing, stationary, sliding, etc.) moxibustion (direct, indirect, with other agents), guasha, liniments and plasters, heat and cold therapy, ultrasound, and the indications, functions, and cautions, and contraindications for these techniques.
+Students begin their needling skills by first understanding and applying Clean Needle Technique (CNT).
+Students practice simple needle insertion and stimulation techniques and learn cautions and contraindications for needling.
+Patient positioning and draping, pulse, tongue and abdominal diagnosis are also practiced.